dmxpowa/amazon-de-monthly-highlight/README.md

 Violentmonkey (Chrome/Firefox)

-Click here to install the script
-(Replace with actual .user.js file URL)

-Browse Amazon.de and search for products.

 ## ⚙️ How It Works
 The script looks for elements with data-cy="price-recipe" and checks for rows that contain the phrase / Mon. für, indicating a monthly installment plan.
 If found, the entire price block is visually highlighted.